plone/training/dexterity.rst

     The "Factory Type Information" configures the content-type in Plone, assigns a name, an icon, additional features and possible views to it.

 View
-    The visual representation of the object and the content of it's fields.
+    The visual representation of the object and the content of its fields.

 Dexterity and Archetypes - A Comparison